electricbolt/uithreadtestexpectation/README.md

 public void fulfill() throws IllegalStateException;
 ```

 Call `fulfill()` to mark an expectation as having been met.
-You may not call `fullfill()` on a expectation if it has already been fulfilled.
+You may not call `fulfill()` on a expectation if it has already been fulfilled.

 **throws** *IllegalStateException* if the expectation has already been fulfilled.